 What are the regulatory hurdles involved in sending funds to Indonesia?

 There are no barriers for Transpay clients, because Transfast, owner and operator of Transpay, has its International Remittance License and always adheres to policies and local compliance with the Central Bank of Indonesia.

 What are the Transpay network’s strengths in Indonesia?

 We offer great breadth and depth in Indonesia.
 Our network offers real time/straight-through processing, along with low fees, no back-end charges, high exchange rates and the ability to credit to all banks in Indonesia.
-Secondary options like cash pickup are available if the marketplace asks Transpay to include it as one of the options for its recipients who might want to pick up their payouts in cash.
+Secondary options like cash payout are available if the marketplace asks Transpay to include it as one of the options for its recipients who might want to pick up their payouts in cash.
 We offer the largest network for cash pick-up in Indonesia, including more than 23,000 locations.

 Who are the key payout partners in the network?